Zoonomian Rotating Header Image

 The inspirational power of space and rocket ships is nothing new, and we can learn from history in properly valuing the less tangible motivating, emotional, and cultural impacts of future programs.

-In the 1950s and 60s – a ‘Golden Age of American Science ‘ – folk thrilled at the prospect of great wheel-shaped space stations in orbit, and cosmic conquest through atomic power.
-2001 a space odysseySputnik energised the US rocket program: leading to Apollo, man on the moon, and the space shuttle.
-And the space station did indeed arrive – impressive, despite falling short of Clarke and Kubrick’s vision for ’2001′.
+In the 1950s and 60s – a ‘Golden Age of American Science ‘ – folk thrilled at the prospect of great wheel-shaped space stations in orbit, and conquering the cosmos through atomic power.
+2001 a space odysseySputnik energised the US rocket program that led to Apollo and the space shuttle.
+And the space station has arrived – even if it does fall short of Clarke and Kubrick’s vision for ‘2001’.

-And yet, perhaps blinded by the blistering activity that characterised the period leading up to Apollo and beyond, it’s easy to forget that a rocket ship vocabularly was already well embedded in the popular psyche long before the space race of the cold war years.
+Perhaps blinded by the blistering activity that characterised the period leading up to Apollo, it’s easy to forget that rocket ship vocabularly was a part of the popular psyche long before the space race of the cold war years.

 Buck Rogers first appeared in the magazine Amazing Stories in 1928, and as a newspaper comic strip in 1929.